infor-design/enterprise/src/components/typography/readme.md

 For the latest theme with previous names (Uplift/Vibrant/New) use a custom font called [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+3).
 We use 300,400,600 font-weights, although all 100-900 font weights may appear.
 We do not use italics anywhere in the designs as it is difficult to read.

-Source Sans Pro supports a lot of languages but some languages require [fallbacks](https://github.com/infor-design/enterprise/blob/main/src/components/typography/_typography-new.scss#L6) as noted.
-The correct font will be used if the matching locale is used.
+Source Sans Pro supports a lot of languages but some languages require [alternate fonts](https://github.com/infor-design/enterprise/blob/main/src/components/typography/_typography-new.scss#L6).
+Each of this fonts will be used based on the macthing locale.

 NOTE: It is no longer recommended to use `fonts.googleapis` to use the fonts.
 The problems can be: